bitcoinsearch/bitcoinsearch-app/README.md

 ---

 ## Getting started
-The search engine is built using ReactJS and Python.
+The search engine is built using NextJS and Python.
 Dependencies include `Node v16.13.0`.

 ## Installation